-The overarching goal of our research is to understand how basic mechanisms of social perception and social attention contribute real-world social behaviour.
+The overarching goal of our research is to understand how basic mechanisms of social perception and social attention contribute to real-world social behaviour.
 Social attention is the bias to attend to other people and where those people are directing their attention.
 While it is known clinically that individuals with Autism Spectrum Disorders (ASD) have early abnormalities in social attention, there is little consensus on how pervasive these differences are in older children and adolescents.
 In addition, a key goal is to understand and how these mechanisms of social attention contribute to social perception (i.e., interpreting social information from people’s faces).
 Our group uses a variety of methods to examine these processes in both typical and atypical development, stemming from basic laboratory tasks to examinations of naturalistic social behaviour.

 Face-to-face eye tracking